empicano/aiomqtt/docs/subscribing-to-a-topic.md

 ## The message queue

-Messages are buffered in a queue internally and handled one after another.
+Messages are queued and returned sequentially from `Client.messages()`.

 The default queue is `asyncio.Queue` which returns messages on a FIFO ("first in first out") basis.
-You can pass [other asyncio queues](https://docs.python.org/3/library/asyncio-queue.html) as `queue_class` to `messages()` to modify the order in which messages are returned, e.g. `asyncio.LifoQueue`.
+You can pass [other types of asyncio queues](https://docs.python.org/3/library/asyncio-queue.html) as `queue_class` to `Client.messages()` to modify the order in which messages are returned, e.g. `asyncio.LifoQueue`.

-If you want to queue based on priority, you can subclass `asyncio.PriorityQueue`.
-This queue returns messages in priority order (lowest priority first).
-In case of ties, messages with lower message identifiers are returned first.
+You can subclass `asyncio.PriorityQueue` to queue based on priority.
+Messages are returned ascendingly by their priority values.
+In the case of ties, messages with lower message identifiers are returned first.

-Let's say we measure temperature and humidity again, but we want to prioritize humidity messages:
+Let's say we measure temperature and humidity again, but we want to prioritize humidity:

 ```python
 import asyncio